samjwu/CMakeGuide/Stage2/README.md

 Refer to the comments in the [`Makefile`](./Makefile) to understand what it is doing.

-3. Execute the `make` command to have the make build system build the project using the Makefile.
+3. Execute the `make` command to have the `make` build system build the project using the `Makefile`.

 ```
 mingw32-make